 Question from Raj: Why are graft particles coming out from my bone graft? (details below)

 I’m a 31 year old who just had my lower left impacted wisdom tooth extracted and as my dentist also suggested bone grafting to preserve bone structure, I went along with it.
-It’s now 10 days post surgery and I still find bits and pieces of the bone graft (not alot, maybe a couple of em a day) sometimes tend to appear in my mouth.
+It’s now 10 days post surgery and I still find graft particles of the bone graft (not alot, maybe a couple of em a day) sometimes tend to appear in my mouth.
 I did speak to my oral surgeon who performed the surgery and he said it could be due to the membrane not covering the graft site fully.
 He says it’s OK and to just continue monitoring and let him know if there is a lot of them coming out.

 My question would be is this normal following a bone graft ?
 What’s the point of me doing the bone graft if these bone particles continue to come out thereby defeating the purpose of trying to regenerate the bone loss due to the extraction ?
 Or is this really a minor matter ?